Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera: Results

-Fig.~\ref{fig:spec} shows the resulting gamma-ray intensity measured in the Galactic center bin, along with results from other experiments.
-Note that the sky coverage of COSI and INTEGRAL differs from that of this work, which may influence the flux comparison.
-Our Galactic center bin is defined by the region $|l|<33^{\circ}$ and $|b|<33^{\circ}$, whereas the sky coverage used in the COSI~\cite{Karwin_2023} and INTEGRAL/SPI (Berteaud+22) measurements~\cite{Berteaud_2022} corresponds to $|l|<65^{\circ}$, $|b|<45^{\circ}$ and $|l|<47.5^{\circ}$, $|b|<47.5^{\circ}$, respectively.
-The black, red, and cyan curves represent inverse Compton emission models based on three baseline cosmic-ray propagation scenarios: PDDE, DRE, and DRELowV, respectively~\cite{Orland_2017}.
+Fig.~\ref{fig:spec} shows the resulting gamma-ray intensity measured in the Galactic center bin, along with published values from other experiments.
+We note that for diffuse Galactic emission, the derived intensity depends on the adopted integration region and diffuse source distribution, and this comparison should therefore be regarded as approximate.
+The sky coverage used in the COSI~\cite{Karwin_2023} and INTEGRAL/SPI measurements~\cite{Berteaud_2022} corresponds to $|l|<65^{\circ}$, $|b|<45^{\circ}$ and $|l|<47.5^{\circ}$, $|b|<47.5^{\circ}$, respectively.
+Hence, those intensity values in Fig.~\ref{fig:spec} are scaled by the different solid angles used in our analysis.
+The black, red, and cyan curves represent inverse Compton emission models calculated for the region $|l|<33^{\circ}$ and $|b|<33^{\circ}$, corresponding to the PDDE, DRE, and DRELowV baseline cosmic-ray propagation scenarios, respectively~\cite{Orland_2017}.
+The spatial distributions for these models are available and the corresponding model fluxes can be integrated over the sky region covered by our field of view ($|l|<33^{\circ}$ and $|b|<33^{\circ}$).
+The model intensities shown here were therefore scaled to the same sky region used in this work, enabling a direct comparison with our measurement.

+In Sec.~\ref{sec:methods}, we used the Swift-BAT and INTEGRAL catalogs to subtract point source contributions from our data.
+In contrast, the INTEGRAL/SPI analysis subtracts point-source contributions using its own source catalog, whereas COSI did not perform any point-source subtraction in its analysis.